mikewest/cookie-incrementalism/draft-west-cookie-incrementalism.md

 we'll want to avoid them shadowing non-domain cookies by disallowing domain cookies from being sent if a matching non-domain cookie exists.
 This is a departure from the status quo in which this shadowing behavior is specifically allowed.

-Example:
+This protection extends over the entire origin.

+Examples:

-* `https://example.com:456` sets a non-domain cookie `Set-Cookie: foo=origincookie`.
+1. `https://example.com:456` sets a non-domain cookie `Set-Cookie: foo=origincookie`.
 The user then visits `https://example.com:123`
    which sets a domain cookie `Set-Cookie: foo=domaincookie;
    Domain=example.com`.
 When the user returns to `https://example.com:456` only `foo=origincookie` is sent and the domain cookie is blocked from being sent.
 If the user were to then visit `https://sub.example.com:456` `foo=domaincookie` would be sent since the domain would no longer be shadowing a non-domain cookie.

+2. `https://example.com:456` sets a non-domain cookie with a path `Set-Cookie: foo=origincookie; Path=/bar`.
+The user then visits `https://example.com:123` which sets a domain cookie `Set-Cookie: foo=domaincookie; Domain=example.com`.
+When the user returns to `https://example.com:456` no cookies are sent because the domain cookie is blocked by the existence of a matching non-domain cookie anywhere on the origin.
+The non-domain cookie is not sent because the path does not match.

 Finally, we don't ever want to allow a cookie to pass between schemes, given the huge security differences between them.
 So there should be no way for a server to specify that a given cookie should be sent to a different scheme.

-How we accomplish this is as follows:
+We accomplish this as follows:

 First, add the concept of port matching which helps to simplify checking if a cookie would match a port value.
-We can do that by adding a new section under 5.1 (this new section depends on the modification to 5.4 below)
+We can do that by adding a new section under 5.1 (this new section depends on the modification to 5.5 below)

 ~~~